pgRouting/pgrouting/doc/withPoints/pgr_withPoints.rst

 .. rubric:: Availability

-* Version 4.0.0
+.. rubric:: Version 4.0.0

+* Output columns standardized to |short-generic-result|
 * Function promoted to official.

-* Version 3.2.0
+.. rubric:: Version 3.2.0

 * New proposed signature:

  * pgr_withPoints(Combinations)

-* Version 2.2.0
+.. rubric:: Version 2.2.0

 * New proposed function.

 Description
 -------------------------------------------------------------------------------

 Modify the graph to include points defined by points_sql.
-Using Dijkstra algorithm, find the shortest path
+Using Dijkstra algorithm, find the shortest path.

-**The main characteristics are:**
+The main characteristics are:

 - Process is done only on edges with positive costs.
 - Vertices of the graph are: